 — Legal Sports Report (@LSPReport) May 16, 2022

-Now that ‘Project Red Card’ is going to litigate on this very subject , we could see new licensing laws around the use and collection of player data will emerge.
-Hopefully, soon after the lawsuit, even after the compensation is paid in full.
-The situation is very similar to that of FIFA, the video game faced in England.
+Now that ‘Project Red Card’ is going to litigate on this very subject, we could see new licensing laws around the use and collection of player data emerge.
+The situation is very similar to that of FIFA video game series.
 A few years back, FIFA saw new licenses being introduced for the use of image rights.